Things are changing. Technology differences between serverless and container-based systems are rapidly blurring.

 Using CloudWatch Container Insights, you can collect, aggregate, and summarize metrics and log data from your AWS ECS and AWS EKS apps.
 App Mesh abstracts monitoring and routing.
 This eliminates the need to keep updating the application code.
 With App Mesh, each service exports monitoring data and applies logic to support consistent exchanges across your application.

 Fargate also provides CloudWatch utilization metrics corresponding to AWS service quotas for Fargate On-Demand consumption.
-You can view your consumption on a graph through the Service Quotas console.
-You can also set alarms to notify you when your usage is nearing a service quota.
+You can view your consumption on a graph through the Service Quotas console and set alarms to notify you when your usage nears a service quota.

-Ultimately, most monitoring tools that work with Amazon ECS will support AWS Fargate as well.
-In addition, you can use third-party tools like Instana, DataDog, and CloudZero for more granular Fargate monitoring.
+Ultimately, most monitoring tools that work with Amazon ECS will also support AWS Fargate.
+In addition, you can use third-party tools like Instana, DataDog, and CloudZero to monitor Fargate more granularly.

 Key takeaway: While AWS Lambda automatically pushes logs to CloudWatch, you may need to configure AWS Fargate manually to do the same, including setting up resource usage alarms and dashboards.

 Lambda and Fargate abstract most infrastructure responsibilities away.
 But security remains an area where AWS encourages shared responsibility.
-Both services are inherently secure, but how you set up and execute Identity Access Management (IAM) roles in Lambda vs Fargate is the notable difference here.
+Both services are inherently secure, but the notable difference is how you set up and execute Identity Access Management (IAM) roles in Lambda and Fargate.

 Lambda allows you to set up IAM roles for each function or service.
 With AWS IAM modules, only allowed users can access functions.
 In addition, each function runs in an isolated environment.

-For app security with Fargate, you can integrate AWS Fargate with AWS Secret Manager or AWS Systems Manager Parameter Store for pulling the credentials.
-You’ll be able to expose the secrets as environment variables in your container.
+For app security with Fargate, you can integrate it with AWS Secret Manager or AWS Systems Manager Parameter Store to pull the credentials.
+You can expose the secrets as environment variables in your container.

 Key takeaway: Lambda and Fargate both offer built-in security.
 You still need to do your part to secure your functions and containers.
 This is especially true for Fargate because it gives you more control, which can increase security misconfiguration.
 Tools like Sysdig can help you secure your Fargate container deployments from source to run.

 With time, Fargate and Lambda have become increasingly capable of handling similar workloads.
-But, as you’ve concluded by now, each is stronger in certain areas than the other.
+But, as you’ve seen, each is stronger in certain areas.

 With Lambda, you get seamless, speedy, and automated scaling, a fully managed serverless solution, out-of-the-box logs monitoring, and a compute solution for temporary tasks, among other Lambda use cases.
 Yet Lambda’s cold start issue might make it unsuitable for latency-sensitive tasks.

 With Fargate, you can run long-running containerized tasks, choose your runtime environment, and experience fewer limitations over vCPU, RAM, and ephemeral storage usage.
-That, in exchange for registering and updating containers in Amazon ECS, configuring Fargate resources, and monitoring them yourself.
+That is in exchange for registering and updating containers in Amazon ECS, configuring Fargate resources, and monitoring them yourself.

 How To Measure, Monitor, And Control AWS Lambda And Fargate Costs

-It’s critical that you have a platform that can accurately collect, analyze, and report serverless resource usage metrics.
-However, most cost management tools aren’t up to the job.
-Most require you to continually update cost allocation tags to keep up.
+It’s critical to have a platform that can accurately collect, analyze, and report serverless resource usage metrics.
+However, most cost management tools aren’t up to the job; they require you to update cost allocation tags continually.

 You can also track your containerized and non-containerized costs down to the hour, cluster, namespace, and pod.